Shorter syntax for anonymous refinements

 refining but after discussing with Matz we decided that it's too verbose, and

 refining seems better.
 But is it good enough?
 Any thoughts?

-Updated by zverok (Victor Shepelev) 4 months ago
+Updated by zverok (Victor Shepelev) over 1 year ago

 I believe that is really super-good thing.
 As I've written elsewhere in this tracker, the most useful case for refinements is "in current module, I want some shortcuts for my code to look cleaner".
 For example, here and here I experimented with representing some graphics algorithm in a most "readable" way, adding really small methods to core (Numeric) and RMagick objects.
 The point is "here, in this module, I crave for some things to exists in some objects".

 So, "inplace refinements" is probably the main kind of refinements the developer could care; while "refinements in a module" could be used, probably, for some "more hygienic" ActiveSupport-alike gems, or some specific blends of Ruby (like

 using Geometry with ton of specific geometry-related services added to numbers and matrices and whatnot).

 Updated by shevegen (Robert A. Heiler) over 1 year ago

 Hmm.
 I think there was another suggestion some months ago that also suggested

 In general I like ideas that try to make the refinement feature more accessible.